theHostileNegotiator/KWBandage/PatchNotes.md

 	* Increased Damage to match unupgraded counterpart
 2. Husk would use Annihilator Tripod Husk Model with the Reaper Tripod Texture
 	* Created a new Reaper Tripod Husk model to be used instead
+3. Unit would not benefit from Forcefield Generator upgrade in Global Conquest
+	* Swapped Upgrade_AlienReactorForcefieldGenerator for Upgrade_Reaper17ReactorForcefieldGenerator in WorldMapArmoryUpgradesAllowed
 #### Mechapede
 1. Subfactions use Scrin Mechapede Members instead of their own
 	* Create new members for each faction